Within the past three years, four of the five world’s largest hotels have been involved in a merger or acquisition. To refresh your memory:

 Q. When making corporate travel bookings through American Express Global Business Travel’s (GBT) online booking tool, do travelers still earn loyalty points?

 A. Yes, absolutely!
 When travelers book through GBT channels, travelers certainly can and will receive points.
 Because their loyalty number is tied to the reservation in the GDS, their points automatically will go into their account.
-The only time this wouldn’t be true is if a traveler selects a hotel rate that specifically does not include loyalty points.
+The only time this wouldn’t be true is if a traveler selects a best hotel rate that specifically does not include loyalty points.

 And on that note, it’s time to book your next work trip, so you can rack up more points!